 I asked Mark to write about hiring financial planners/advisors because occasionally you guys email me wanting to know if you should hire one and—if so—how to go about it.
 (Figured it was better to ask an actual financial advisor than try to answer on my own.)

-I will say first that, in my opinion, few twentysomethings need financial planners.
+First off: In my opinion, few 20-somethings need financial planners.
 (The possible exception: You have $500,000 or more of investments that you got from grandma or the sale of your tech company.)

 Of course, I certainly can see why many people would like to work with one.
 Making sense of money is no easy task (it’s what keeps blogs like mine in business), and it would be nice to have somebody in your corner who seems to know what she’s doing.